MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 > [!NOTE]
 > - Your database must run SQL Server version 2008 or later for the Microsoft SQL Server connector to be able to connect.
-> - The Azure SQL graph connector only allows ingestion from an Azure SQL instance in the same [tenant](/azure/active-directory/develop/quickstart-create-new-tenant) as of Microsoft 365.
+> - The Azure SQL connector only allows ingestion from an Azure SQL instance in the same [tenant](/azure/active-directory/develop/quickstart-create-new-tenant) as of Microsoft 365.
 Cross-tenant data flow is not supported.

 For the Azure SQL connector, you only need to specify the server name or IP address you want to connect to.
 Azure SQL connector only supports Azure Active Directory Open ID connect (OIDC) authentication to connect to the database.